totalspectrum/spin2cpp/doc/c.md

 The `double` type is implemented as a 32 bit IEEE single precision float (the same as `float`).
 This doesn't meet the requirements in the C99 and later standards for the range available for double.

+#### long long

+The 64 bit integer type ("long long") is only partially implemented at this time, and does not work properly.

 #### Designated initializers

 C99 desginated initializers are supported only in their simplest form, that is, for only one level of initializer.
 So for example a statement like: